Alexander John Scott: Nelson and Trafalgar

 Nelson arranged for Scott to be transferred to his flagship, HMS Victory, in 1804 as his foreign secretary.
 He had decided that Scott's gift for languages would make him a desirable addition to his staff.
+It's important to note that while Scott studied Portuguese, French, Italian, and Spanish, he admitted he was not a master of most of the languages he studied, but rather was assisted in his communication by either natives or Englishmen that spoke the language.

-Also aboard the Victory was another man named Scott, this was John Scott, Nelson's personal secretary.
-Nelson solved the problem by terming Alexander Scott, now installed as his chaplain, as 'Doctor Scott'.
+Lord Hoartio Nelson's personal secretary was also named John Scott.
+To avoid confusion, Nelson termed Alexander Scott, now installed as his chaplain and private/foreign secretary, as 'Doctor Scott' to avoid confusion.
 Scott was not actually a Doctor at this point, the award of the Doctorate of Divinity from the University of Cambridge came after Trafalgar.
 Scott often spent his time aboard Victory reading newspapers and letters captured from foreign prizes to Nelson.

 Scott initially went below at the start of the battle to be with the wounded as they were brought to the cockpit.
 He soon became overwhelmed with the sights and sounds, and began to head up to the deck for fresh air.
 On the way he passed a figure being carried below to the surgeon, and learnt that it was Nelson.
 He remained with Nelson during his last hours, supporting him and rubbing his chest.
 After Nelson had died and the surgeon, William Beatty was summoned, Scott was found to be still rubbing the chest.
 He accompanied the body back to England, was with Nelson during the lying in state at Greenwich Hospital and attended the funeral processions and the ceremony in St Paul's Cathedral.
 He later wrote of his friend:

 Men are not always themselves and put on their behaviour with their clothes, but if you live with a man on board ship for years, if you are continually with him in his cabin, your mind will soon find out how to appreciate him.
 I could forever tell of the qualities of this beloved man, Horatio Nelson.
 I have not shed a tear before the 21st October, and since whenever I am alone, I am quite like a child.

 Nelson had hoped that if he were to die, that George Rose, then Vice-President of the Board of Trade, would help Scott with money.
 He also wished for his brother William Nelson to surrender his prebendal stall at Canterbury Cathedral to Scott, when William Nelson inherited.
 William however declined to.